haslam22/blackstone/README.md

 ## Features
 - Freestyle Gomoku games against the built-in Negamax AI
-- Fully resizable and flexible Gomoku board, supporting high DPI displays, easy stone placement, etc
+- Beautiful, fully resizable and flexible Gomoku board, supporting high DPI displays, easy stone placement, etc
-- Game settings: time per move, time per game and board size
+- Configurable game settings including time per move, time per game and board size
 - Easy saving and loading of positions with move order maintained

 ## Install
-Open in any IDE that supports Maven projects or install [Maven](https://maven.apache.org/download.cgi) and use `mvn install` from the command line in the root of the project to build the project in one step.
-The output can be found in the target directory.
+Clone the project and open in any IDE that supports Maven projects or install [Maven](https://maven.apache.org/download.cgi) directly and use `mvn install` from the command line in the root directory to build the project in one step.

 ## Adding your own AI
 Follow these [steps](https://github.com/haslam22/gomoku/wiki/Adding-your-own-AI).
 External engines using the Piskvork protcol are not currently supported (this is coming soon).